 - Not understanding that actions may have negative effects

-- Focus on appearance and need to be accepted by others his own age
+- Focus on appearance and a need to be accepted by others his or her own age

 Help your child get the right nutrition: